 Healthcare providers should always use their clinical judgment and consider exceptions, particularly for patients who are severely immunocompromised.

 Rationale - Reinfection is very unlikely to occur within the first 3 months after infection.
 Available data indicate that persons with mild to moderate COVID-19 remain infectious no longer than 10 days after symptom onset.
-Persons with more severe illness or severe immunocompromise likely remain infectious no longer than 20 days after symptom onset.
+Persons with more severe illness likely remain infectious no longer than 20 days after symptom onset.
 Recovered persons, however, may continue to shed detectable but non-infectious SARS-COV-2 virus for up to 3 months.

 For more detailed discussion of this evidence and CDC recommendations see, Duration of Isolation and Precautions for Adults with COVID-19.